One of the key tools to fight COVID-19 and slow its spread on campus and in the community is right in your pocket.

 This program has the potential to help stop the spread of the infection and its use is highly encouraged, but it is completely voluntary.
 Users may turn the system on or off at any time, or uninstall the app on an Android device.
 The system does not collect, track or store users’ location, GPS information, or personal information.Learn more about how California is protecting your privacy.

-iPhone users can enable California COVID Notify in their device's settings
+iPhone users can enable CA Notify in their device’s settings

-UCR and other UCs are helping the State of California pilot CA COVID Notify.
+UCR and other UCs are working with the State of California to stop the spread.
 UC Riverside students and employees are eligible and encouraged to participate.

 When you opt in and the Bluetooth is on, your smartphone will generate and transmit anonymous keys (long strings of random characters).
 These keys can’t be used to identify your location.
 Keys change every 10-20 minutes to further preserve your identity and privacy.